SidJain-12/Checkers-game/README.md

 ## DisplayBoard
 This function is implemented to print the Board on the Terminal.
 Firstly it prints the current Turn number which is stored in the GameStateS struct.
 And then prints the player ( Red or Black ).
 Two nested for loops are used to print the board.
 Each loop runs for a constant time.
 So the overall running time of both the loops together will be constant.

 ## Undo
 This function is used to undo a move and go to previous position.
-In “undo” , we traverse the linked list using a ‘temp’ pointer, then following . we make temp point to the previous game state, and then pnext of previous node will be made pointed to null.In this way, Undo is implemented.
+In “undo”,we traverse the linked list using a ‘temp’ pointer, then following .
+We make temp point to the previous game state, and then pnext of previous node will be made pointed to null.In this way, Undo is implemented.

 ## Review
 The review function reviews the game from beginning, i.e, displays all gamestates sequentially till the current gamestate.